 Often, the words “canoe” and “kayak” are used interchangeably, which can cause confusion.
 Even if you know that they describe two different types of paddlecraft, you may wonder whether a canoe or a kayak is more stable or it’s right for the type of paddling you want to do.

-Other than the different paddles, seat positions, and shapes that define kayaks vs canoes, there are also differences in how they’re used and other information that can help you decide which one, kayak vs canoe, would be the best fit for you and how and where you’d like to paddle.
+Other than the different paddles, seat positions, and shapes that define canoes vs kayaks, there are also differences in how they’re used and other information that can help you decide which one, canoe or kayak, would be the best fit for you and how and where you’d like to paddle.

 Canoe or Kayak – Which Should You Choose?

 Before purchasing a kayak or canoe, here are a few questions to keep in mind:

 - Is comfort an important factor?